4 Personality Types to Avoid When Hiring

 The Negative Candidate: To run an effective business campaign, your team needs to be optimistic about sales, agendas and goals.
 If you have an employee who consistently complains about the work, shows little to no interest in diversifying their role and doesn’t want to put in the extra effort to make a change, they will not add to company culture or morale.
 To get an idea of whether or not this candidate will be a negative presence in the workplace, ask them about a time they had to work on a project with another team member.
 If they take all the credit for themselves and demean their partner and the company they worked for, chances are they’ll do that to you too.

 The Apathetic Candidate: The negative candidate leads us right into the attributes of the apathetic candidate.
 This personality type is only interested in getting their payday and does little to nothing to improve work relations or advance company holdings.
 They won’t ever work extra hours and they will make up excuses when asked to perform a duty outside of their typical day-to-day role.
 In the interview, ask candidates how they changed or reshaped their current position.
 If the candidate is not able to answer this question successfully, they most likely stagnated in their last position.
+Beyond this, if you find their answer to be unsatisfactory, it may also be worth making use of a platform like HiPeople to automatically recheck their references.
+By doing this, you can then cross-reference this information with their interview answers and determine whether their previous employer had any other similar issues with the candidate’s apathy.

 The “Blameless” Candidate: This personality type will not under any circumstances own up to a mistake they have made or clients they have upset.
 They perform tasks half-heartedly, and can quickly get the business into trouble.
 This is why the U.S. Small Business Administration (SBA) suggests that business owners invest in commercial insurance—if an employee should make a hazardous mistake that could result in your business being held up in a lawsuit, you’ll be protected.
 You can spot the “Blameless” personality by asking how they handle conflict and how they handled a particular conflict at their previous job.